 You’ll be blown away by how easy it is to whip up this Easy Greek Yogurt Tzatziki Dip.
 Grab your veggies and get dipping with this healthy and nutritious greek yogurt dip recipe made from just 5 simple ingredients.

-But today let’s celebrate the abundance of this beautiful planet and all the fruits and veggies it produces.
-Why not encourage you to eat a few more veggies with this Easy Greek Yogurt Tzatziki Dip.
+If you’re wondering how the heck to eat more veggies, let me introduce you to my favorite dip: Greek Yogurt Tzatziki Dip.
 It’s the perfect appetizer for your next dinner party or after school/work snacking.
 The recipe is so simple you’ll wonder why you’ve never made tzatziki before.
-Here’s what you need…

 - A dish towel for removing liquid from cucumber